Employment Discrimination Problems Solved With the Massachusetts Commission Against Discrimination

 If you decide that the EEOC gives you a better chance of success, the process is largely similar and starts with you filing a charge of discrimination.
 Filing your complaint can be a laborious process, though, as the EEOC often tries to demand an in-person intake interview.

-The good news is that DoNotPay can get your charge filed with the EEOC in record time!
+The good news is that DoNotPay can !

 DoNotPay is the expert at making your life simpler, and dealing with the EEOC is another way we can help.